TeamDev-IP/DotNetBrowser-Examples/csharp/ComWrapper.WinForms/README.md

 During the project build, the TLB is generated and registered automatically.
 Cleaning the project leads to unregistering the components.

+_Note_: the assembly registration during build means editing the Windows registry.
+If your user account does not have enough privileges, the access will be denied.

 After the wrapper is registered, you can reuse it, for example, in VBScript:

 ```vbs